drvitek/claude_code_autoignore/README.md

 ## config

-There are currently four global config settings:
+There are currently three global config settings:
 - `verbosity`: how verbose to be by default, integer 0-4 (inclusive).
 - `always_add`: lines to always add to `ignorePatterns` configuration.
 - `always_remove`: lines in `.gitignore` files to always remove when building `ignorePatterns` configuration.